 Make your workplace’s discrimination policy available.
 Your workplace should have an anti-discrimination policy in place to cover sexual orientation and gender identity.
 Make sure this policy is up to date and readily available to your employees.

 Don’t make any assumptions.
 It’s easy to assume, if you’re straight, that others are too, and our language often conveys these assumptions.
 Replace questions like “do you have a husband?” with neutral language like “do you have a partner?”
 By doing this, you will model appropriate behavior for your direct reports so it becomes the norm.

 Allow people to identify as gender neutral.
 Allow your employees a third gender option on any official forms, or allow them to answer “prefer not to say.”

 Bring education into the workplace.
 Educating yourself and your workforce is of vital importance in keeping current on the best practices to foster diversity and inclusivity.
-Invite a trainer who specialises in LGBTQ inclusivity or a local LGBTQ organisation to lead a workshop for you and your staff.
+Invite a trainer who specializes in LGBTQ+ inclusivity or a local LGBTQ+ organization to lead a workshop for you and your staff.

-Though visibility of LGBTQ people has increased and there have been gains in formal rights, discrimination still exists.
+Though visibility of LGBTQ+ people has increased and there have been gains in formal rights, discrimination still exists.
 It is possible that your workplace will include people who are prejudiced against these identities.
 Make it your mission to have a zero tolerance policy towards any harassment, homophobic, or transphobic language in the workplace.
-Encourage anyone who has a problem or feels uncomfortable coming out to speak to you or a human resources (HR) representative.
-If any of your employees need additional support, you can also encourage them to speak to a counsellor with your assistance program.
+Encourage anyone who has a problem or feels uncomfortable coming out to speak with you or a human resources (HR) representative.
+If any of your employees need additional support, you can also encourage them to speak to a counselor with your assistance program.